matro7sh/smersh-cli/README.md

 # License

-This license has no yet been chosen.
+The license has no yet been chosen.
 We will update this section when we know which license to use.